 In normal circumstances your herd may not be at high risk of developing acidosis.
 However, drought conditions force many farmers to change their feeding practices.
 Use this Risk Assessment Grid to make sure you are not inadvertently putting your operation at high risk.
-Read the options in the three columns of this grid and highlight the box that best describes what happens on your farm.
+Read the options in the three columns of on the grid and highlight the statement which best describes what currently happens on your farm.

 Quick checks (PDF, 365KB)

 Is the rumen stable?
 A stable rumen environment is important to reducing the risk of acidosis and allowing cows to produce milk well.
 We can't see what's going on inside the rumen, but we can use visual clues to assess how well an animal is coping with the diet.
 Regular observations are valuable if you pay attention to the details, record the information and are ready to act when changes occur.

 Review for vets and nutritionalists.
 Ruminal acidosis is increasingly recognised as a significant disorder of ruminants.
 This condition increases the morbidity and mortality of stock, markedly reduces weight gains in the feedlot, complicates drought feeding strategies for sheep and cattle, and is increasingly recognised in pastoral and confined dairying.
 It may be the most significant health disorder of ruminants fed on high-quality pastures and grain.